Whether you’re a business owner, a salesperson, or a customer, it’s important to understand the difference between manipulation vs persuasion.

 What is the difference between manipulation and persuasion?

-Both persuasion and manipulation share similarities in that they involve one party influencing another party’s decision.
+Both persuasion and manipulation share similarities in that they involve one party influencing the decision of the other party.
 However, manipulation is associated with negative outcomes, while persuasion is generally positive.

 A classic example of manipulation can be seen in the stereotypical car sale.
 The car salesman, determined to earn a hefty commission, tries to convince a potential buyer that he or she should buy the latest two-seater sports car.